Home Page

 Nel 2010 ha vinto la prima Champion Cup e nel 2011 la seconda Bermuda Bowl dell'Olanda, ha colto la seconda piazza nella Champion Cup ed ha vinto la prima edizione dei World Mind Games nella Categoria Open Team, successo bissato l'anno successivo in cui ha vinto anche l'Individuale Maschile.

-He was born in 1980 in Bergen op Zoom and now live in Capelle aan den IJseel near Rotterdam.
+Sebastian Drijver was born in 1980 in Bergen op Zoom and now live in Capelle aan den IJseel near Rotterdam.

 He is a lawyer and finished his studies with an essay on decisions of appeals committees during recent international championships.

 Bas is an in-house counsel attorney two days a week and otherwise a professional bridge player.
+He and his two brothers have inherited the passion for the bridge from their parents.

 Bas, who has been the youngest national champion from his country (won title at 22 years), began raking a number of medals in the junior category where he won the silver in the European Schools Team in Vienna in 1998 and in European Team of Antalya in 2000, the gold in the European University in Weimar in 1999, still the silver in World Youth Pairs Competition in Poland in 2001 and the bronze in that of 2003 in Hungary and Romania in 2009.